tralencar/telco_retention_ai/README.md

 # 📡 TelcoRetentionAI

-The complete project documentation was made with mkDocs and is available on the following official [TelcoRetention AI](https://tralencar.github.io/telco_retention_ai/).
+The complete project documentation was made with mkDocs and is available on the following official website [TelcoRetention AI](https://tralencar.github.io/telco_retention_ai/).

 **TelcoRetentionAI** is a machine learning project that predicts customer churn for a fictional telecom company using advanced analytics, model optimization, and explainability techniques.
 It provides interpretable predictions and business insights to help companies reduce churn and prioritize customer retention strategies.